 Helpdesk agents with communications support engineer permissions: Agents see all available data in Call Analytics and troubleshoot both calls and meetings.
 They have full access to call logs and customer information.

 The communications support specialist role is equivalent to tier 1 support and the communications support engineer role is equivalent to tier 2 support.

 For more information about the communications support specialist and communications support engineer roles, see Use Microsoft Teams admin roles to manage teams.

 Helpdesk agent permissions and network topology upload are available in the Microsoft Teams admin center.
 Communications Support Specialists and Communications Support Engineers can use this portal to access Call Analytics and the Call Quality Dashboard.

 For details about setting up Call Analytics, see Set up Skype for Business Call Analytics.
 For more information about how Helpdesk agents can work with Call Analytics, see Use Call Analytics to troubleshoot poor call quality.

 What's the Call Quality Dashboard, and when should I use it?

-Maybe Tony's poor call quality is due to a network issue that's also affecting many other users.
-Tony's individual call experience isn't visible in CQD, but the overall quality of calls made using Skype for Business is captured.
+Maybe Amos's poor call quality is due to a network issue that's also affecting many other users.
+Amos's individual call experience isn't visible in CQD, but the overall quality of calls made using Microsoft Teams or Skype for Business is captured.
 With the CQD, overall patterns may become apparent, allowing network engineers to make informed assessments of call quality.
-CQD provides reports of call quality metrics that give you insights into overall call quality, server-client and client-client streams, and voice quality SLA.
+CQD provides reports of call quality metrics that give you insights into overall call quality, server-client streams, client-client streams, and voice quality SLA.